frc2357/meltdown-management-system/_documentation/deploying_the_applications.md

 This will update the version in a few files like the `package.json` so that the resulting builds have the correctly labeled version.

 ## Dashboard
-Whenever a chagne is made to Dashboard, and pushed to main a GitHub workflow will run and update the Github Pages with the latest code
+Whenever a change is made to Dashboard, and pushed to main a GitHub workflow will run and update the Github Pages with the latest code

 ## Sentinel
 Sentinel is built using Expo, you can access the builds [here](https://expo.dev/accounts/systemmeltdown2357/projects/scouting-sentinel)